New Physics Opportunities at Neutrino Facilities: BSM Physics at Accelerator, Atmospheric, and Reactor Neutrino Experiments: Laboratory-Based Next-Generation Neutrino Experiments and Their Prospects

-As for DAQ system, the pulse shape discrimination (PSD) will be performed by using NKFADC500 at offline (12 bit resolution, 2.5 Vpp, 500 MS/s, 4+4 channel) for the two 20-inch PMT signals, M64ADC (12 bit resolution, 2 Vpp, 62.5 MS/s, 32 channel) for veto detectors, and Trigger Control Board (TCB) for synchronization of trigger and clock.
-The data taking is expected to start from this summer (2025).

-In order to identify the 5 MeV bump, the authors in Ref.~\cite{Bakhti:2024dcv} proposed to add moderate neutron shielding such as water, polyethylene, bo- rated polyethylene, and cadmium in addition to the current one as well as extra muon veto system.
+In order to identify the 5 MeV bump, the authors in Ref.~\cite{Bakhti:2024dcv} proposed to add moderate neutron shielding such as water, polyethylene, borated polyethylene, and cadmium in addition to the current one, as well as an extra muon veto system.
 This may increase the potential of RENE in observing the alternative channel $\bar \nu_e {}^{13}{\rm C} \to \bar \nu_e {}^{13}{\rm C}^\ast$ emitting a 3.685 MeV photon, which opens up its scope beyond the search for sterile neutrino.